Boilers Types Explained - Combi, Regular & System

 - Want low maintenance costs - install a combi boiler with a 10 year warranty/guarantee from the manfacturer

-- If you have lots of showers - consider a system boiler with unvented hot water tank (if your water pressure is good)
+- If you and your family have lots of showers at the same time - consider a system boiler with unvented hot water tank (if your water pressure is good)

 - If you have old radiators or pipework buried in screed - stick with an open vented regular boiler